Threads and processes

 into a stream of bytes, that can then be sent to the other process, or

 e.g. stored to disk.
-This is typically done using pickle
+This is typically done using pickle,

-, or similar, and creates a large overhead.
+json, or similar, and creates a large overhead.
 The

 alternative is to bring parts of our code outside Python.
 Numpy has many